felipe199903/windows-terminal-theme/README.md

 ## Shotcuts

-- ALT + SHIFT + '+' - For open new space on some window.
+- open new space on some window:  ALT + SHIFT + '+'

+- navegate on spaces:  ALT + SHIFT + '<arrow key>'

+- close a space on current window:  CTRL + SHIFT + W

 ## Themes
 ### Blue Matrix